Collection Development Policy

 Mission of the Libraries and of Collection Development

-The mission of collection development at the University of Georgia Libraries is encompassed within the Libraries' Mission Statement:
+The mission of collection development at the University of Georgia Libraries is encompassed within the Libraries' Vision Statement:

-The Libraries' current Five-Year Plan includes the following goal for collections:
+The Libraries' Strategic Plan includes the following goal for collections:

 “The Evolving Collection: The modern library collection combines resources in traditional and emerging formats, supplied through a variety of acquisition strategies and preserved for current and future generations of scholars.
 We will provide access to this recorded knowledge at a level consistent with our users’ needs and expectations, maintaining a collection that includes scholarly literature in researchers’ fields of study, resources for teaching and learning, and special collections, electronic archives, and other primary sources that support original research.”